Seven Swimming Pools

 It’s almost summer and the pool is open.

 This season we’re bringing back one of our most popular programs from the last two years: Seven Swimming Pools.
-The idea is simple — we are seven facilitators, each with our own approach to writing.
-We’ll curate seven writing dates, devoted to the things we care about most.
+The idea is simple — we are creative writing facilitators, each with our own approach to writing.
+We’ll curate seven writing dates — six writing sessions devoted to the things we care about most, and one online soiree to celebrate each other's work at the end.

 Here’s the plan: